Suffragette: Hunger strikes and force-feeding

 The process of tube-feeding was strenuous without the consent of the hunger strikers, who were typically strapped down and force-fed via stomach or nostril tube, often with a considerable amount of force.
 The process was painful, and after the practice was observed and studied by several physicians, it was deemed to cause both short-term damage to the circulatory system, digestive system and nervous system and long-term damage to the physical and mental health of the suffragettes.
 The first suffragette to be forcibly-fed was Evaline Hilda Burkitt, who, between 1909 and 1914 was force-fed 292 times.
-Mary Richardson was recognized as the second suffragette to be force fed while imprisoned, describing her experience as "torture" and an "immoral assault."
+Mary Richardson was recognised as the second suffragette to be force fed while imprisoned, describing her experience as "torture" and an "immoral assault."
 Some suffragettes who were force-fed developed pleurisy or pneumonia as a result of a misplaced tube.
 Women who had gone on hunger strike in prison received a Hunger Strike Medal from the WSPU on their release.